Types of Aid

 CAL GRANT B

-Provides a first-year stipend for living expenses only (including supplies and books).
+These funds provide a first-year stipend for living expenses only (including books and supplies).
 In subsequent years, the grant also helps pay for tuition and fees.

 Cal Grants are pro-rated for half-time and three-quarter-time enrollment.
 Grant amounts vary, depending on your financial need and whether you have other awards designated to cover your tuition and fees.
-The maximum eligibility for a Cal Grant is four years (five years for architecture majors).
+The maximum eligibility for a Cal Grant is four years (five years for the Bachelor of Architecture major).
 Your eligibility for a Cal Grant will be determined each year based on your family income and assets.
 It is possible to lose your eligibility for a Cal Grant if your family income or assets increase in future years.
 Please visit the California Student Aid Commission website for more information on how to renew your Cal Grant.

-Funds may be used for tuition, fees, books, room, board or other educational expenses.
+Funds may be used for tuition, fees, books, housing, food, or other educational expenses.
 This grant is provided by the federal government.
+For more information, please visit studentaid.gov

 Many academic departments offer merit-based scholarships.
 Specific information about eligibility requirements and awarding procedures is available from the individual academic units.